lewisdonovan/google-news-scraper/README.md

     "time":  "Time/date published (human-readable)"  // String
 }
 ```

-## Arguments
-The scraper accepts three arguments:
-1. The search term (which should be wrapped in quotes, eg: `"The Oscars"`)
-2. The desired output file (which should be wrapped in quotes, eg: `"oscars-news.json"`) relative to the repo root.
-If this is omitted, the default will be `"output.json"`.
-2. and a Boolean that defines whether or not the scraper will follow redirects.
-	* If set to `false` (or omitted), the scraper won't follow redirects, and will return Google News URLs (eg: `"https://news.google.com/articles/CAIiEPgfWP_e7PfrSwLwvWeb5msqFwgEKg8IACoHCAowjuuKAzCWrzwwt4QY?hl=en-GB&gl=GB&ceid=GB%3Aen"`).
-	* If set to `true`, the scraper will follow the redirect and return the final URL (eg: `"https://www.nytimes.com/2020/01/22/movies/expanded-best-picture-oscar.html"`).
-This results in lots of additional HTTP requests, so makes the scraper takes roughly five times longer.

 ## Performance
 My test query returned 104 results, which took 1.566 seconds without redirects, and 7.36 seconds with redirects.
 I'm on a fibre connection, and other queries may return a different number of results, so your mileage may vary.